eclipse-velocitas/velocitas-docs/content/en/docs/val/vehicle_service.md

     self._provider = databroker.Provider(channel, grpc_metadata)
 ```

-It allows to keep the resulting containerized application independent of the configuration and avoid unnecessary rebuilds.
+This makes it possible to keep the resulting containerized application independent of the configuration and avoid unnecessary rebuilds.

 ### Connection status with Dapr

-In an Dapr environment evaluating the gRPC connectivity state as described in [connection status](#connection-status) is not sufficient.
-Since the vehicle service communicate via gRPC with the Dapr sidecar application instead with the server Dapr directly, the gRPC communication state is as well related to the Dapr side car instead of the server.
-Additional measures need to be take to check is the "real" server is available.
+In a Dapr environment, evaluating the gRPC connectivity state as described in [connection status](#connection-status) is not sufficient.
+Since the vehicle service communicates via gRPC with the Dapr sidecar application instead with the Dapr server directly, the gRPC communication state is also related to the Dapr side car instead of the server.
+Additional measures need to be taken to check if the "real" server is available.
 Dapr gRPC proxying is only allowed AFTER the Dapr sidecar is fully initialized.
-If an app-port has been specified when running the Dapr sidecar, the sidecar verifies that the service is listening on the port first as part of the initialization.
+If an app port has been specified when running the Dapr sidecar, the sidecar verifies that the service is listening on the port first as part of the initialization.

-Recommended is the following sequence in vehicle services:
+The following sequence in vehicle services is recommended:

-1. Create gRPC Server and listen
+1. Create a gRPC Server and listen
-2. Wait for sidecar (e.g. poll health endpoint or sleep )
+2. Wait for the sidecar (e.g., poll health endpoint or sleep )
-3. Execute gRPC proxying calls, e.g. against Vehicle Data Broker
+3. Execute gRPC proxying calls (e.g., against Vehicle Data Broker)

 Example: A callback for the connectivity state in conjugation with retry to call the server: